Top 10 Best Two-Handed Backhand Players of All Time

 Which men’s tennis player has the best two-handed backhand?

 Novak Djokovic is the men’s tennis player who has the best two-handed backhand.
-With 21 Grand Slam titles to his name and seven years at the number-one world ranking, Djokovic is one of the most dominant tennis stars in history.
-Although fellow two-hander Rafael Nadal has won more Grand Slam titles, Djokovic’s backhand is superior because of the consistency, efficiency, and versatility with which he executes the shot.
+With 22 Grand Slam titles to his name and seven years at the number-one world ranking, Djokovic is one of the most dominant tennis stars in history.
 Djokovic fires his backhand in a perfect lateral motion without any looping, allowing him to sink shots with incredible topspin to any location on the court.

 Which women’s tennis player has the best two-handed backhand?